parpy-lib/parpy-lib.github.io/src/pages/installation.md

 CUDA requires an NVIDIA GPU with CUDA-compatible GPU drivers installed.
 To install the CUDA toolkit and CUDA drivers, follow the instructions [here](https://developer.nvidia.com/cuda-toolkit-archive).

 Our provided Conda environment assumes drivers supporting at least CUDA 12.2 are installed.
 This is required to be able to run all benchmarks.
+Further, ParPy assumes the `nvcc` command is included in the PATH.

 ### Metal